the-it-weirdo/Scripts/python-all/README.md

 and hit enter.

-Just add this batch file to your system path variables and open the local git repo which you wish to use.
+Just add this batch file to your system path variables.
 Then type in the above command in the terminal of your choice (I use CMD).